 I love Transformers, there’s no doubt about that.
 They’re one of the coolest creations in this modern era and their movies are very enjoyable, to a certain extent, and this movie was no exception.
 Whenever the Transformers are onscreen the movie gets ten times better but they’re not solely Transformer movies.
 There are also humans in the films and that’s where the problem always lies.

-This Transformers was much easier to follow than the previous one and the last thirty-twenty minutes of the movie is pretty epic but getting to that point is the challenge.
-I’m fine with Mark Wahlberg’s character and Anthony Hopkins doesn’t exactly ruin the film but the story is a little boring and a tad wack, if I’m being honest.
+This Transformers flick was much easier to follow than the previous one and the last thirty-twenty minutes of the movie is pretty epic but getting to that point is the challenge.
+I’m fine with Mark Wahlberg’s character and Anthony Hopkins doesn’t exactly ruin the film but the story is a little boring and a tad wack if I’m being honest.
 Was this one of the worst movies of the year?
 I wouldn’t say so.
 I enjoyed it the first time I watched but it definitely should’ve been much, much better.